 Owners' equity is usually a positive figure.
-However, if accumulated losses exceed the capital of the business it is a debit.
-If a debit put a minus sign in the last box.
+If accumulated losses exceed the capital of the business, it is a debit balance.

 Other information

 Boxes 52 to 59 request supplementary financial information that is important for taxation and statistical purposes.
 This information should be readily available in the financial records of the business, but has not been previously requested.